teaching resource

 For students who need additional support, encourage them to reference an anchor chart or poster reminding them of the rounding rules and place value positions.

-Use the dropdown icon on the Download button to choose between the PDF or editable Google Slides version of this resource.
+Use the dropdown icon on the Download button to choose between the printable PDF or editable Google Slides version of this resource.

 Because this resource includes an answer sheet, we recommend you print one copy of the entire file.
 Then, make photocopies of the blank worksheet for students to complete.